-Guatemala's most dramatic region – El Altiplano – stretches from Antigua to the Mexican border.
-Traditional values and customs are strongest here.
-Maya dialects are spoken far more widely than Spanish, and over a dozen distinct groups dwell within the region, each with its own language and clothing.
-Such extraordinary diversity is perhaps most evident in the weekly markets of Chichicastenango and San Francisco El Alto.
-This is where indigenous tradition blends most tantalizingly with Spanish, and it is common to see Maya rituals taking place in front of and inside colonial churches.
+The Highlands – El Altiplano – stretch from Antigua to the Mexican border, and is Guatemala's most breath-taking region by some degree.
+Mayan identity is stronger here than anywhere in the country and over a dozen distinct groups dwell within the region, each with its own language and clothing.
+Indigenous tradition blends most tantalizingly with Spanish, and it is common to see Maya rituals taking place in front of and inside colonial churches.

-Most travelers spend a spell at volcano-ringed Lago de Atitlán.
-West of the lake stands Guatemala's second city, Quetzaltenango.
-Northward spread the Cuchumatanes mountains, where indigenous life follows its own rhythms amidst fantastic mountain landscapes.
+Most travelers spend a spell at the dizzyingly beautiful Lago de Atitlán, an azure lake cartoonishly ringed by volcanoes.
+From here it's easy to strike out to the exuberant spectacle of the weekly market at Chichicastenango.
+Head west to Quetzaltenango, Guatemala's laidback second city.
+Northward spread the Cuchumatanes mountains, where Mayan life follows its own rhythms amidst picturesque villages and fantastic mountain landscapes.
 For hikers, this is the promised land.